conorjennings/wine-cellar-api/README.md

 ## Description
 This capstone project was a full stack application that allowed a user to create an account, sign in, change password and sign out.
-Once signed in, the user can then add new 'winee' items giving multiple attributes about each wine.
+Once signed in, the user can then add new 'wine' items giving multiple attributes about each wine.
 The user could also update, delete existing wines as well as see  all items in their cellar.

 ## How does it work?